sr4136/activecollab-totals/readme.md

 ### ActiveCollab Hours total for the [My Time](https://app.activecollab.com/207970/my-time) page.

 This works when you visit the page from a bookmark (or via refresh upon arrival).
-It recalculates the totals after you use the "New time record" button on the [My Time](https://app.activecollab.com/207970/my-time) page.
+It recalculates the totals after you use the "New time record" button on the [My Time](https://app.activecollab.com/207970/my-time) page (see pink arrow in screenshot below).

 *Note*: You must be on the LIST view of the [My Time](https://app.activecollab.com/207970/my-time) page (not the Table view).